justimyhxu/awesome-3D-generation/README.md

 # Awesome 3D Generation

-*News*: We provide a survey, [*Deep Generative Models on 3D Representations: A Survey*](https://arxiv.org/abs/2210.15663), to help the community track the evolution of this field.3
+*News*: We provide a survey, [*Deep Generative Models on 3D Representations: A Survey*](https://arxiv.org/abs/2210.15663), to help the community track the evolution of this field.

 > **Deep Generative Models on 3D Representations: A Survey** <br>
 > Zifan Shi*, Sida Peng*, Yinghao Xu*, Yiyi Liao, Yujun Shen<br>